LogtalkDotOrg/logtalk.org/_pages/releasing.md

 ## Chocolatey package

 The first step is to update the [LogtalkDotOrg/chocolatey-packages](https://github.com/LogtalkDotOrg/chocolatey-packages) repo `logtalk.nuspec` and `chocolateyInstall.ps1` files with the data for the new stable release, commit, and push the changes.
-Then, from a Windows system `cmd` shell, change directory to the repo clone and type the commands:
+Then, from a Windows system `cmd` shell, change the current directory to the repo clone and type the commands:

 ```text
 git pull